kili-technology/kili-python-sdk/docs/sdk/tutorials/label_parsing.md

     This is a transcription annotation...

-## Object detection job
+## Object detection jobs

-For object detection jobs, a parsed label has a `.annotations` attribute:
+For object detection jobs, a parsed label has an `.annotations` attribute:

 ```python